MrFarland/DM-Operations-Center/Module/05-Conditions/restrained.md

 ### Restrained
  [Home](dm-operations-center) > [Conditions](conditions) > Restrained {.small-text}

-- The creature's speed is 0.
-- Cannot benefit from any bonus to speed.
+- A restrained creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
-- All attacks have Disadvantage.
+- Attack rolls against the creature have advantage,
-- Attacks against have advantage.
+- The creature’s attack rolls have disadvantage.
-- Disadvantage on DEX saving throws.
+- The creature has disadvantage on Dexterity saving throws.
 {.square}

 > **Sources** <br/>